Who: Guy Ben Shushan of Golden View Renovation

 For this modern Saratoga remodel, the Golden View Renovation team applied their more comprehensive approach.
 “Our algorithm involves asking those questions and analyzing a space so that it will be functional for your needs as a family today and in the next ten years,” says Ben Shushan.
 “If your contractor isn’t asking you those questions, you’ll be spending even more money down the road when your needs change.”

-Connect with one of our team Experts to get more information on how to expand your home in
+Connect with one of our team Experts to get more information on how to expand your home in the smartest and best way possible.

 Email: Info@goldenviewrenovation.com